Silurichthys

 Silurichthys is a genus of sheatfishes native to Asia.

 Some Silurichthys species are economically important as aquarium fishes, and many are useful biological indicators of the health of freshwater or peat swamp forests.

 In Silurichthys species, the eyes are small and under the skin.
 It is likely sexual dimorphism is present in all species, based on species where there enough specimens available.
 Mature males of all species have a broad and somewhat flattened pectoral fin spine with "serrae" (saw-like teeth); in females and juveniles, the spine is slender and has no spines.
+The largest species grow to a maximum of 15 or 16 cm.

 Species

-There are currently nine recognized species in this genus:
+There are currently 11 recognized species in this genus: